- Benefits of good nutrition during cancer treatment

 - Limit milk or milk products to 2 cups a day.
 Yogurt and buttermilk are OK.

 - Avoid drinks and foods that cause gas, like carbonated drinks, gas-forming vegetables, and chewing gum.
-(A list of foods that cause gas is in the section on constipation.)
-Allow carbonated drinks to become slightly “flat” before drinking by pouring them into a glass and letting them sit at least 10 minutes; pouring them over ice may also help.
+(A list of foods that might cause gas is in the section on constipation.)
+Allow carbonated drinks to become slightly “flat” before drinking by pouring them into a glass and letting them sit at least 10 minutes.

 - Drink and eat high-sodium (salt) foods like broths, soups, sports drinks, crackers, and pretzels.